 Research Data Centre:

-- The Research Data Centre (FDZ) archives and documents data sets from national and international large-scale assessment studies and makes them accessible to researchers.
+- The Research Data Centre (FDZ) at IQB archives and documents data sets from national and international large-scale assessment studies and makes them accessible to researchers.